apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**House votes to hold AG Merrick Garland in contempt of Congress**
+**After a rare flash flood emergency, Florida prepares for more heavy rainfall**

-You can read more about it [here](https://www.axios.com/2024/06/12/house-votes-merrick-garland-contempt-of-congress).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiYWh0dHBzOi8vd3d3Lm5wci5vcmcvMjAyNC8wNi8xMy9ueC1zMS01MDA0NDUwL2Zsb3JpZGEtZmxhc2gtZmxvb2QtZW1lcmdlbmN5LW1vcmUtaGVhdnktcmFpbi1jb21pbmfSAQA?oc=5).

 ## Requirements
 - Python 3.8